scottmuc/scottmuc.github.com/source/_posts/2014-03-26-leaving-a-dream-job-and-going-on-an-adventure.markdown

 ## Why Leave Such a Good Thing?

-For some reason I've had every job I've had for 4 years since I was 12 years old.
-So this just works with the trend!
+For some reason I've had every job I've had for 4 years since I was 12 years old, so I'm just keeping to my routine!
 To be honest though, there were a few things that instigated this change.

 * **Consulting Fatigue** - It's hard work always coming in as an outsider and trying to convince people to change their